turquoisedragon2926/ParametricDFNOs-Examples/README.md

 cd ParametricOperators-Examples
 ```

-Initialize by running the following in a julia REPL:
+Initialize the dependencies by running the following in a julia REPL:

 ```julia
 julia> ]